 The best way for a blogger to make money is to make their own stuff.

-Bloggers pick a niche that they are passionate and know a lot about and want to help other people.
+Bloggers pick a niche that they are passionate about, know a lot about, and want to help others.

 For example, a personal finance blog can create programs, spreadsheets, courses to teach you how to get out of debt.